 The dashboard also gives visual statistics of the WordPress insights and analytics.
 It is the first screen you see when you log in to your WordPress admin.
 The dashboard is made up of a collection of widgets that gives an overview or shortcuts to activities on your WordPress site.

 The WordPress dashboard is best for a quick view analysis of your site and also to access other important parts of your website admin.
 You can customize the WordPress admin to your taste by either adding or removing some items.
 The dashboard can be accessed by adding /wp-admin at the end of your WordPress website URL.

 The dashboard is divided into the following

-At a Glance: This gives a birds-eye view statistics of the site such as posts, pages, comments etc At a glance also provides information about the number of content on the site like the number of posts, pages, comments etc. It also provides the current number of content on your WordPress and the current version of your WordPress.
+At a Glance: This gives a birds-eye view of statistics of the site such as posts, pages, comments, etc At a glance also provides information about the number of content on the site like the number of posts, pages, comments, etc. It also provides the current number of content on your WordPress and the current version of your WordPress.